Parks

 D.H.
 Stanton Park

 Located in the Peoplestown neighborhood, D.H.
-Stanton Park is a shining example of the power of a collaborative community effort and sits on the north side of the soon-to-open interim Southside Trail.
+Stanton Park is a shining example of the power of a collaborative community effort and sits on the north side of the unpaved portion of the Southside Trail.

 Enota Park Expansion